Bringing a new baby into an established family dynamic is exciting but always a bit risky; it might change everything we know to be true.

 After a year long sabbatical from client work, I took a couple of motherhood sessions this fall.
 They were glorious.
 I remembered how much I love working with mothers and their kids, but I also felt a strange unease.
-Something has shifted and I no longer want to shoot with the formula that I think plagues commercial family photography in central Alberta.
+Something has shifted and I no longer want to shoot with the formula that I think plagues commercial family photography in central Alberta, the formula that up until now, I have been using.

 Depth Psychology mirrors Art’s ‘unintentional’ exclusion of mothers; all of the founding women scholars of Jungian psychology were childless; Marion Woodman, Toni Wolff, Marie Louise Von Franz, Hannah Barbara, Aniela Jaffe, Esther Harding, just to name a few.
 Many of these women contributed to the Jungian theory concept of the Mother Archetype, while, like the men of Jungian theory, lacking any embodied experience (the expectations, limitations, and dichotomies) of mothering children.